stefanoschmidt1995/mbank/README.md

 # mbank
 `mbank` is a code for fast Gravitational Waves bank generation.
-It is very handy for generating precessing banks.
+It is very handy for generating precessing and eccentric banks.
 The repository is still work-in-progress!

 ## How it works